Performance of WebAssembly runtimes in 2026

 There isn’t one universal trend.

 Wasmtime steadily improved: 2.67x native in 2024, 2.54x in 2025, 2.41x in 2026.
-That’s not a revolution, but it is real progress.
+It got faster every year, and the gains land in the tenths place, above the noise.

 Node also improved slowly, from 8.60x native to 7.95x native.

-WAMR in AOT mode was already fast in 2025 and slightly faster in 2026: 1.59x native, then 1.57x native.
+WAMR in AOT mode was already fast in 2025 and stayed there in 2026: 1.59x native, then 1.57x native, the same within this benchmark’s noise.
 I don’t have a complete 2024 WAMR number because WAMR 2.1.0 couldn’t compile these modules.

 Wasmer regressed in the 2025 release I tested, then recovered in 2026.
-The 2026 baseline is slightly faster than the 2024 baseline, but not by much.
+The 2026 baseline barely beats 2024.

 wasm2c improved modestly in 2026.
 It remains one of the best options if ahead-of-time translation to native C is acceptable for your deployment model.